 Tim has published several books, including Hello, Is This Planet Earth?: My View from the International Space Station (2016), which features a number of photographs, and Ask an Astronaut: My Guide to Life in Space (2017).

-Following his acceptance on May 18, 2009, into the European Space Agency (ESA) program, Peake moved to Cologne, Germany, to enter basic training at the European Astronaut Centre, where he learned Russian, survival skills, CPR, rescue-diver skills, and movement in zero gravity.
-He also underwent resilience training, spending a week underground in a cave and living for 12 days in 2012 deep underwater as an aquanaut for the Extreme Environment Mission Operations of the U.S. National Aeronautics and Space Administration (NASA), all in preparation for his mission to the ISS, which was announced in 2013.
+Following his acceptance on May 18, 2009, into the European Space Agency (ESA) program; Tim Peake moved to Cologne, Germany, to enter basic training at the European Astronaut Centre.
+Where he learned Russian, survival skills, CPR, rescue-diver skills, and movement in zero gravity.
+He also underwent resilience training, spending a week underground in a cave and living for 12 days in 2012 deep underwater as an aquanaut; for the Extreme Environment Mission Operations of NASA.
+All in preparation for his mission to the ISS, which was announced in 2013.

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.

 Some reviews of Tim Peake

 There are no reviews yet.
 Be the first one to write one.